Hunslet Engine Company

-The Hunslet Engine Company is a locomotive-building company, founded in 1864 in Hunslet, England.
+The Hunslet Engine Company is a locomotive building company, founded in 1864 in Hunslet, England.
 It manufactured steam locomotives for over 100 years and currently manufactures diesel shunting locomotives.
-The company is part of Ed Murray & Sons.
+The company owns a substantial fleet of Industrial and depot shunting locomotives which are available for hire.
+The company is part of Ed Murray & Sons Ltd.

 History

 The early years 1864–1901

 The company was founded in 1864 at Jack Lane in Hunslet by John Towlerton Leather, a civil engineering contractor, who appointed James Campbell (son of Alexander Campbell, a Leeds engineer) as his works manager.